-- Use jaw-thrust method to open airway on trauma patients. - Allow the chest to fully recoil after each compression. - Change person compressing chest every 2 minutes. - Attach and use AED as soon as possible. - Utilize AED as it is programmed.
+- Use jaw-thrust method to open airway on trauma patients. - Allow the chest to fully recoil after each compression. - Change person compressing chest every 2 minutes. - Attach and use AED as soon as possible after 1-2 minutes of CPR. - Utilize AED as it is programmed.
 (Even if it is not to AHA guidelines.) - P If available, use age appropriate AEDs or pads. - Minimize interruptions to compressions before and after each shock to less than 10 seconds. - Resume CPR beginning with compressions after each defibrillation. - For pregnant patients in arrest, consider need for manual uterine displacement and perform chest compressions slightly higher on the sternum than normal.